Sylvester Terkay: World Wrestling Entertainment (2006–2007)

 After more training with WWE's Ohio Valley Wrestling (OVW) developmental territory, Terkay was brought up to the main roster of SmackDown! on July 28, 2006 working an MMA gimmick with Elijah Burke, who acted as his cornerman.
 Terkay defeated Matt Hardy in his debut match on SmackDown!.
 In the following weeks, Terkay dominated jobbers as well as later interfering in Burke's matches.
 On the October 20 episode of SmackDown!, Terkay helped Burke defeat Vito, breaking his 4-month undefeated streak.
 On the November 7, 2006 edition of WWE's ECW on Sci Fi, Terkay and his associate Elijah Burke debuted in ECW by doing a backstage promo.
 Their undefeated streak as a tag team was ended when The Hardys defeated them on ECW.
 At ECW's December To Dismember Terkay and Burke defeated The F.B.I.
 (Little Guido Maritato and Tony Mamaluke).
 In a backstage ECW promo Burke and Terkay dubbed themselves as the "Knock-out Tap-out Connection", a reference to Terkay's MMA and kickboxing background and Burke's amateur boxing background.
 He accompanied Burke to his matches in a bodyguard-type role for the next several weeks.
 Terkay remained undefeated in TV singles competition.
 On January 18, 2007, Terkay was released from his WWE contract.

-Inoki Genome Federation / Pro Wrestling Zero1 (2007–2011)
+Inoki Genome Federation / Pro Wrestling Zero1 and Later career (2007–2012)

 After leaving the WWE, Terkay returned to wrestling for the Japanese promotions of Inoki Genome Federation (IGF) and Pro Wrestling Zero1 and wrestled under his alter ego The Predator.
 At IGF's Genome14, Terkay faced Keith Hanson in a match which ended after an angry Antonio Inoki legitimately came to ringside and shouted at both of them to stop.

-On March 31, 2012 Terkay worked his last match which took place in Georgetown, Guyana for the WrestleRama event.
+On March 31, 2012 Terkay worked his last match which took place in Georgetown, Guyana for the WrestleRama event when he teamed with Paul Lee losing to Raven and Tom Howard.